-This was when white officer Derek Chauvin and Asian American officer Tou Thao showed to assist the other two officers.
-By this time, the gigantic, fidgeting, crying man Floyd known to Chauvin was dead set against getting into the squad car.
-Once again, Floyd asserted he could not breathe as his mouth continued foaming (a symptom of a deadly drug overdose).
+This was when white officer Derek Chauvin and Asian American officer Tou Thao assisted the other two officers.
+By this time, the gigantic, fidgeting, crying man Floyd known to Chauvin, was dead set against getting into the squad car.
+Once again, Floyd asserted he could not breathe as his mouth continued foaming (a symptom of a deadly drug overdose.).

 “Mr. Floyd went to the ground face down and still handcuffed.”

-Snopes counters that: “It’s an Exaggeration of Toxicology Findings To Claim Floyd Was ‘High on Meth’ When He Died,“ ignoring that Floyd probably had a deadly cocktail of multiple drugs in his, not just meth.
+Snopes counters that: “It’s an exaggeration of Toxicology Findings To Claim Floyd Was high on Meth when He Died,“ ignoring that Floyd probably had a deadly cocktail of multiple drugs in his system, not just meth.

-But later, as Snopes ofter does, it breezes over Fentanyl use, asserting:
+But later, as Snopes often does, it breezes over Fentanyl use, asserting:

 In other words, Snopes finally admits Floyd had meth in his body, but since Floyd was such a giant, it’s questionable whether “he was high.”
 The video footage inside the liquor store and witnesses who saw everything and not just part of the interaction all say Floyd appeared to be wasted on narcotics.

 “When Black people are killed by police, their character and even their anatomy is turned into justification for their killer’s exoneration.
-It’s a well-honed tactic.”
+It’s the well-honed tactic.”

 “The weaponization of medical language emboldened white supremacy with the authority of the white coat.
 How will we stop it from happening again?”

-Of course, Snopes failed to disclose their source was written by far-left journalists: "Ann Crawford-Roberts, Sonya Shadravan, Jennifer Tsai, Nicolás E. Barceló, Allie Gips, Michael Mensah, Nichole Roxas, Alina Kung, Anna Darby, Naya Misa, Isabella Morton, Alice Shen."
-(Snopes passes off anti-white/critical race theorists as a valid source of evidence for the proposition it’s white supremacy to question the prior arrests of a black person?)
+Snopes failed to disclose that activist journalists wrote their source: “Ann Crawford-Roberts, Sonya Shadravan, Jennifer Tsai, Nicolás E. Barceló, Allie Gips, Michael Mensah, Nichole Roxas, Alina Kung, Anna Darby, Naya Misa, Isabella Morton, Alice Shen.”
+Snopes passes off anti-white/critical race theorists as a valid source of evidence for the proposition it’s white supremacy to question the prior arrests of a black person?)

 Snopes goes on to assert another opinion couched as fact, stating:

-Officer Safety: Police run plates and identification of criminal arrestees for a reason.
+Officer Safety: Police run plates and identify criminal arrestees for a reason.
 And sentence enhancements exist for a reason.

-Ex: Floyd's armed robbery conviction would not be relevant to prove he committed larceny, illegal counterfeiting, or drug use.
-But it would be relevant if he had robbed the liquor store clerk instead of handing her fake U.S. currency.
+Ex: Floyd’srmed robbery conviction would not be relevant to prove he committed theft, illegal counterfeiting, or drug use.
+But it would be appropriate if he had robbed the liquor store clerk instead of handing her fake U.S. currency.